All treatment providers we recommend are regulated by the Care Quality Commission (CQC) or Care Inspectorate.

 Home detox for alcohol can be an effective way of removing all traces of harmful toxins from the body.

-If done responsibly, for example with oversight and guidance from a medical expert, detoxing at home can reduce the severity of withdrawal symptoms and the likelihood of adverse reactions.
+If done responsibly, for example with oversight and guidance from a medical expert, detoxing at home can reduce the severity of drug and alcohol withdrawal syndrome and the likelihood of adverse reactions.

-When detoxing at home, a medical professional will provide medication to relieve distressing withdrawal symptoms.
+When detoxing at home, a medical professional will provide medication to relieve distressing drug and alcohol withdrawal symptoms.

-Home detox however is much riskier than residential rehab and is generally not recommended, particularly for people with chronic alcohol addiction.
+Home drug and alcohol detox however is much riskier than residential rehab and is generally not recommended, particularly for people with chronic alcohol addiction.

 For this reason, detoxing at a residential rehab is highly recommended for people with severe alcohol addiction.